Dewey: [referring to Merlock] He can't still be alive.

 Webby: Well, at least the box is pretty, Uncle Scrooge.

 Huey: Can't he stay with us, Uncle Scrooge?

 Scrooge McDuck: Oh no!
-I'm not letting this oppurtunity slip from my fingers!
+I'm not letting this wee gold mine out of my sight!

 Dewey: But he's our friend.

 Scrooge McDuck: Nonsense!
-A genie isn't a person!
-A genie is a... a thing!
+A genie's not a person!
+A genie is a-a-a... a thing!